List of tallest buildings in Fort Worth

-Fort Worth, the 4th-most populous city in the U.S. state of Texas, is home to 50 high-rises, 21 of which stand taller than 200 ft.
+Fort Worth is the fourth-most populous city in the U.S. state of Texas and the second largest city in the Dallas–Fort Worth metroplex.
+The city is home to over 60 high-rises, 25 of which stand taller than 200 ft as of 2026.
+11 buildings reach a height of over 300 ft (91 m).
 The tallest building in the city is the 40-story Burnett Plaza, which rises 567 ft in Downtown Fort Worth and was completed in 1983.
 The second-tallest skyscraper in the city is the Bank of America Tower (known until 2017 as the D.R.
 Horton Tower), which rises 547 feet (167 m).
-None of the buildings in Fort Worth are among the 30 tallest buildings in Texas.
+Fort Worth has the fourth-most skyscrapers taller than 492 ft (150 m) in Texas, after Houston, Dallas, and Austin, with three such buildings.
+However, none of the buildings in Fort Worth are among the 30 tallest buildings in Texas.
+Fort Worth's tallest buildings are concentrated in downtown, especially in the Sundance Square district.
+Downtown Fort Worth is north of Interstate 30 and south of Trinity River.

-Fort Worth's history of skyscrapers began with the completion of the 7-story Flatiron Building in 1907.
+The history of skyscrapers in Fort Worth began with the completion of the 7-story Flatiron Building in 1907.
 When built, it was the tallest building in North Texas.
 The Flatiron Building stood as Fort Worth's tallest structure until 1910, with the construction of the 10-story Baker Building (since renamed the Bob R. Simpson Building).
-Fort Worth went through a major growth in skyscrapers during the 1920s and 1930s, with the Farmers and Mechanics National Bank building (since renamed 714 Main) emerging as the tallest in the city.
-The Farmers and Mechanics building remained the tallest in the city until 1957, when the 30-story Landmark Tower was completed.
+Fort Worth went through a major growth in skyscrapers during the 1920s, with the Farmers and Mechanics National Bank building (since renamed 714 Main) emerging as the tallest in the city.
+Other notable Art Deco high-rises during this period include the W. T. Waggoner Building and the Electric Building.

+The Farmers and Mechanics building remained the tallest in Fort Worth until 1957, when the 30-story Landmark Tower was completed.
 From the early 1970s to the mid-1980s, Fort Worth went through the largest construction boom in the city's history.
-In 1983, the 40-floor Burnett Plaza was constructed, surpassing the Landmark Tower.
+All three of its tallest skyscrapers were completed between 1983 and 1984, including the 40-floor Burnett Plaza, which became the city's tallest building.
 The Burnett Plaza has remained the tallest structure in the city to date.
+A tornado in 2000 damaged numerous skyscrapers, leading to a height increase for The Fort Worth Tower following repairs, and the demolition of the Landmark Tower, then the city's sixth-tallest building.
+The tallest building constructed in the 21st century in Fort Worth thus far is the Omni Fort Worth Hotel, currently the sixth-tallest building in the city.

+Map of tallest buildings

+The map below shows the location of buildings taller than 200 ft (61 m) in Fort Worth, all of which are in the city's downtown.
+Each marker is numbered by the building's height rank, and colored by the decade of its completion.